uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 <h3> Obtain S3 credentials </h3>
 1. Go to https://bionimbus-pdc.opensciencedatacloud.org/storage/ Select and use the authentication method you gave in the [data inventory form](#2-complete-the-data-inventory-form)
-2. Download access keys by selecting the appropriate button next to the information for your username, e.g., under "Available BPA Datasets".
+2. Download access keys by selecting the appropriate button next to the information for your username, e.g., under "Available Gen3 Datasets".
 The button is labeled “Generate S3 credential.”
 See Figure 1.
 3. Credentials appear as comma-separated values including an access key and a secret key.
 The secret key should remain secret.
 Do not share these keys.

 > NOTE:   Do not share the s3 credentials you gain below with anyone.